make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   writing a game can be a great way to learn problem solving skills and mathematics.
-- The problem is that writing your own game is a huge undertaking even if you take advantage of the various tools and game engines that are available.
+- The problem is that writing a complete game is a huge undertaking even with all of the development tools and game engines that are available.
-- Rather than writing a complete game, consider writing a small demo or a single feature within a game.
+- Rather than writing a complete game, let's consider writing a small demo or a single feature within a game.
 - If we break the task down into smaller pieces like this, we can focus more on the interesting things